 First, you want to reduce your energy costs while also protecting the environment.
-This is why the use of solar power will make a huge difference when trying to become more eco-friendly.
-Solar energy is amazing in generating electricity and heating water.
-However, this will require a reliable and efficient set up that might be quite pricey.
+The use of solar light systems will make a huge difference when trying to become more eco-friendly.
+The solar system generates electricity and heating water.
+However, this will require a reliable and efficient setup that might be pricey.

 Thankfully, with solar loan solutions offered by Loanpal, this shouldn’t be such a chore.

 Hayes Barnard, the CEO of Loanpal, is a pioneer in the clean energy business and is also the founder of the Givepower Foundation, a nonprofit organization that offers solar-based solutions for people in developing countries.
 Along with all the charitable work done by Givepower for a remote mali village and also in Latin America, Hayes aims to extend solar systems solutions to businesses in the United States.

 With the Loanpal framework, efficient clean energy solutions are available to create a more eco-friendly business.
 Additionally, the company finances up to 30 percent of residential solar loans in the U.S.

 2. Make Paper-Based Marketing Campaigns More Sustainable

 In a bid to increase brand awareness, many companies print out marketing leaflets in stacks, only for others to throw them away.
 However, limiting paper-based campaigns to more sustainable methods like billboards will not only be friendlier on the environment but also in your pocket.
 Advertising companies like Clear Channel Outdoor help many businesses become locally known via billboard marketing.